meteorhacks/cluster/README.md

 For more information follow this [article](https://meteorhacks.com/introducing-multi-core-support-for-meteor.html).

+> If you are using Meteor Up to deploy your app, make sure you've the latest version.

 ## MicroServices

 With Microservices, we build apps as a set of tiny services rather than create a monolithic app.
 These services can be deployed independently.